Hours of Operation:

 Q. I found a stray dog, can I bring it to DAWG?

-A. All stray/found dogs have to be taken to county animal services.
+A. All stray/found dogs have to be taken to Santa Barbara county animal services.
 Their number is (805) 681-5285.
 We cannot take in any stray dogs.
-DAWG gets dogs from owner turn in’s, and from the county shelter system only.
+DAWG dogs come from owner turn in’s, and from the county shelter system only.

 Do you have a question about anything not covered here?
 Give the office a call at (805) 681-0561 or email us at email@example.com